AdaCore/gnatstudio/docs/users_guide/main_window.rst

 :guilabel:`Start with default project in directory`

-  Selecting this option and clicking the :guilabel:`OK` button causes GPS to look for a project called :file:`default.gpr` in the current directory and load it if found.
-Otherwise, it copies into the current directory the default project found it :file:`<prefix>/share/gps/default.gpr` and loads it.
-GPS removs this temporary copy when exiting or loading another project if the copy has not been modified during the session.
+  Selecting this choice and clicking the :guilabel:`OK` button causes GPS to look for a project called :file:`default.gpr` in the current directory and load it if found.
+Otherwise, it copies the default project :file:`<prefix>/share/gps/default.gpr` into the current directory and loads it.
+GPS removs this temporary copy when exiting or loading another project if you haven't modified the copy.

-  The default project will contain all the Ada source files from the specified directory (assuming they use the default GNAT naming scheme :file:`.ads` and :file:`.adb`).
+  The default project contains all the Ada source files from the specified directory (assuming they use the default GNAT naming scheme :file:`.ads` and :file:`.adb`).

-  If the current directory is not writable, GPS instead loads :file:`<prefix>/share/gps/readonly.gpr`.
-In this case, GPS works in a degraded mode, where some capabilities (such as building and source navigation) will not work.
-This project will not contain any sources.
+  If the current directory isn't writable, GPS instead loads :file:`<prefix>/share/gps/readonly.gpr`.
+In this case, GPS run in a degraded mode, where some capabilities (such as building and source navigation) are not available.
+This project won't contain any sources.

 .. index:: project; wizard

 :guilabel:`Create new project with wizard`

-  Selecting this option and clicking on the :guilabel:`OK` button starts a wizard allowing you to specify most of the properties for a new project.
+  Selecting this choice and clicking the :guilabel:`OK` button starts a wizard allowing you to specify most of the properties for a new project.
 Once the project is created, GPS saves it and loads it automatically.
 See :ref:`The_Project_Wizard` for more details.

   There are several kinds of wizards, ranging from creating a single project, to creating a set of project that attempt to adapt to an existing directory layout.
-The list of pages in the wizard will depend on the kind of project you want to create.
+The list of pages in the wizard depends on the kind of project you want to create.

-  One of the wizards, :guilabel:`Project Tree`, tries to import a set of sources and object files and attempt to create one or more project files so building your application through these project files puts the objects in the same directory they're currently in.
-If you haven't compiled your application when launching this wizard, GPS creates a single project file that puts all object files in the same object directory.
-This is the prefered method when importing sources with duplicate file names, since the latter is only authorized in a single project file, not across various project files.
+  One of the wizards, :guilabel:`Project Tree`, tries to import a set of sources and object files and attempt to create one or more project files so that building your application through these project files puts the objects in the same directory they're currently in.
+If you haven't compiled your application when launching this wizard, GPS creates a single project file that puts all object files in the same directory.
+  This is the prefered method when importing sources with duplicate file names, since the latter is only allowed in a single project file, not across multiple project files.

 .. index:: project; load existing project

 :guilabel:`Open existing project`

-  Select an existing project by clicking on the :guilabel:`Browse` button or by using a previously loaded project listed in the combo box.
+  Select an existing project by clicking on the :guilabel:`Browse` button or using a previously loaded project listed in the combo box.
 When a project is selected, click on the :guilabel:`OK` button to load this project and open the main window.